 If you don't have molasses, use a tablespoon of maple syrup instead, or just use your light brown sugar in place of the dark brown sugar that's called for.
 You probably won't notice any difference in your recipe, if you do.
 Need light brown sugar and only have dark brown sugar?
 Go ahead and use it.
 You'll hardly notice the difference.

-Then, use muscavado sugar or demerara instead.
-They have a similar moisture content and flavor, and will work well as a substitute for brown sugar.
-Use dark muscavado in place of dark brown sugar and light muscavado in place of light brown sugar.
+Then, use muscovado sugar or demerara instead.
+They have a similar moisture content and flavor and will work well as a substitute for brown sugar.
+Use dark muscovado in place of dark brown sugar and light muscovado in place of light brown sugar.